Kristories/awesome-guidelines/README.md

 ## Contributors

-Contributions welcome.
-Please read the [contribution guidelines](contributing.md) before contributing.
+We welcome contributions!
+Please take a moment to review our [contribution guidelines](contributing.md) before getting started.

 ### Code Contributors

-This project exists thanks to all the people who contribute.
+This project thrives thanks to the efforts of all contributors.
 <a href="https://github.com/Kristories/awesome-guidelines/graphs/contributors"><img src="https://opencollective.com/awesome-guidelines/contributors.svg?width=890&button=false" /></a>

 [Contribute on opencollective.com](https://opencollective.com/awesome-guidelines/contribute).